 How to Block Spam in Gmail

-Getting rid of spam emails can be a bit trickier than an individual person's emails.
-This is because the spam can come from many different email addresses and have a wide range of topics.
+Getting rid of spam emails can be a bit trickier than when blocking an individual person's emails.
+This is because the spam can come from many different email addresses and cover a wide range of topics.
 While Gmail does a pretty good job of sending most spam to the Spam folder, inevitably some still gets through to your inbox.

 Blocking by Email

 Like with blocking a person, you can block spammers by their email address.
 In some cases this alone is very effective, but other spammers are more resourceful and know that this kind of block is a possibility, so they change their email username for each email sent.

 Blocking by Domain